Blog

 Capital campaigns typically require a team of fundraising professionals to execute.

-For example, you can find right-fit prospects thanks to its predictive modeling and analytics and ensure you make an appropriate donation ask based on its screening results.
-It’s also highly effective at calculating affinity so that you can significantly improve conversion rates.
+You can automate processes and save time with prospect research software.
+For example, you can find right-fit prospects with predictive modeling and analytics and ensure you make an appropriate donation ask based on wealth-screening results.
+Affinity calculations help organizations significantly improve conversion rates.

 Many of the largest donors already plan to make donations to important causes, but they usually thoroughly research different organizations before committing to a single organization.